nurzatdzholchubekova/BachelorsThesisNDzholchubekovaLMU2024/README.md

 ## Thesis

-- The Python related code used for generation of all outputs can be found in folder **X**
+- The Python related code used for generation of all outputs can be found in folder **Python**
-- The complete LaTeX project with PDF and TEX files can be found in folder **Y**
+- The complete LaTeX project with PDF and TEX files can be found in folder **LaTeX**

 ## Python